irmen/Pyro5/docs/source/clientcode.rst

 The asynchrnous proxy discussed above is only available when you are dealing with Pyro proxies.
 It provides a convenient syntax to call the methods on the proxy asynchronously.
 For normal Python code it is sometimes useful to have a similar mechanism as well.
-Pyro provides this too, see :ref:`future-functions` for more information.

 .. index:: callback